rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 _Side note_ Not all lists support this merging operation.
 For example, statefulSetSpec.volumeClaimTemplates does not support merge, only replace.

+#### Override values take precedence

+Values we currently expose in CRD spec top level will be able to configure through StatefulSet and ingress Service override.
+When users provide values both in the top level properties and in override, values in override will win.
+For example, if both `spec.replicas` and `spec.replicas.override.statefulSet.spec.replicas` are provided, value provided in `spec.replicas.override.statefulSet.spec.replicas` will take precedence.
+On the other hand, if replicas value is not provided in statefulSet override, operator will use the provided `spec.replicas` value or the default value if `spec.replicas` is not set neither.

+This also applies for map values, like annotations.
+Right now, there are two places where people can specify ingress service annotations: `metadata.annotations`, which is for annotations applied to all child resources including ingress Service; `spec.service.annotations`, which is ingress Service only.
+Since `annotations` is a map value and not a list value, there is no "merging" behavior if ingress Service annotation is specified in the override.
+Whatever users provided in `spec.overide.ingressService.metadata.annotations` will be used for ingress Service.

 #### How should we handle reconciliation errors

 By using kubernetes native types, we can get schema validations for free.
 However, there are errors that occur when creating and updating child resources.
 Our controller must find a consistent and obvious way to surface these errors as users actions are required to fix them.
 Such errors are only logged at the moment, which is not ideal.